-A preliminary report from DCU's National Anti-Bullying Centre published in November 2020, stated that Irish children experienced one of the highest rates of cyberbullying in Europe during the COVID-19 pandemic.
-Bullying is not a new phenomenon, but the increase in online learning and the use of various online educational platforms, unfortunately, creates a cyber space where young people can be the victims of intimidation and harassment.
-In a classroom context, social, personal and health education (SPHE) is an important way to educate children on bullying and perhaps raises the question relating to time allocation for this subject and whether the current allocation of 30 minutes per week is adequate.
+A preliminary report from DCU's National Anti- Bullying Centre published in November 2020, stated that Irish children experienced one of the highest rates of cyberbullying in Europe during the Covid-19 pandemic.
+Bullying is not a new phenomenon, but the increase of online learning and the use of various online platforms for educational platforms, unfortunately, creates a cyber space where young people can be the victims of intimidation and harassment.
+In a classroom context, SPHE (Social, personal and health education) is an important way to educate children on bullying and perhaps raises the question relating to time allocation for this subject and whether the current allocation of 30 minutes per week is adequate.